New Spanish-first mobile bank for Latinos ready to launch

 Viva First is another new waitlisted app and Visa card set to roll out sometime in 2022.

-Another new mobile bank is planning to hit the market sometime this quarter, beginning in border areas of Texas.
-What sets Viva First apart from others, though, is its focus on Spanish.
+Another new mobile bank is planning to hit the market sometime this quarter, beginning in Texas border towns.
+But what sets Viva First apart from others is its focus on Spanish.

-Like the just-announced Greenwood Bank for Blacks and Latinos, Viva First has a waitlist for interested customers but hasn’t launched just yet.
+Like the recently announced Greenwood Bank for Blacks and Latinos, Viva First has a waitlist for interested customers but hasn’t launched just yet.

-Much earlier this year, Cuentas came out with a mobile bank account and a prepaid debit card.
+Much earlier this year, Cuentas released a mobile bank account and a prepaid debit card.

 Here’s what we know about Viva First and how it compares.

 At a glance

 Name: Viva First